kw-lee/VIforSDEs/README.md

 ```
 tensorboard --logdir=~/Documents/my_cool_model/train/
 ```

 Note that the parameter posteriors in tensorboard are parameterised using log-normals.

+#### System Requirments - PyTorch

+`lotka-volterra-torch` was tested using PyTorch 1.10.0, numpy 1.21.3, pyro 1.7.0 and python 3.9.7.

 #### Running the Example
 This example assumes a known, constant known variance of the measurement error (you can change the value in the data file, i.e. 'TAU') and attempts to learn: